scala-network/TorqueGUI/README.md

 `cd build`

-10. time to make a deply
+10. time to make a deploy

 `make deploy`